Warning! Slow Walking Cloud Adoption Can Break Your Business—Here’s Why

 And, emerging, intelligent technologies won’t just displace routine, manual tasks.
 These technologies will also displace knowledge workers in jobs that require deductive reasoning skills.
 This isn’t new.
 It’s been happening for years.

-Appian: Based on you research, what role will RPA play in the digital transformation journey?
+Appian: Based on your research, what role does RPA play in the digital transformation journey?

 Andriole: RPA is an essential ingredient for digital transformation.
 You’re talking about process modeling on steroids.
 It’s the next phase from BPM, which I’m still a big believer in… because you have to understand your processes before you can transform them.
 But I’m also about throwing new technology against the wall to see what sticks, as long as it’s a process wall.

 Appian: So, are we past the hype phase with RPA?

 “RPA is about integrating advanced technologies into process.
 It’s also the intersection of process-based modeling with Artificial Intelligence, which is a wonderful thing.
 We may be at the peak of inflated expectations with RPA.
 But I’m predicting demand will remain strong.
 People are building platforms, they’re building RPA tools, making the technology smarter and easier to deploy.”